cruunnerr/ha-vds2465-server/README.md

 - **"Unknown KeyNr" logs**: You haven't added the device with that specific Key ID in the integration options yet.

 ## Known Issues
 - **Devices not connecting after HA restart**: This is just a frontend error.
 As soon as a message is being sent from the alarm device to HA it will shown as connected again.
 May be fixed in the future.
+- **Manufactur isn't shown correctly**: Instead of the manufactur code like `DS6700 V7.12` it just shows the ID Number.
+Will be fixed in the future.

 ## License